 Rising and Non-Rising Stem Designs

-Gate valves are classified as rising, or, non-rising stems.
+Gate valves are classified as rising or non-rising stems.
 Rising

 refers to the stem and if it rises out of the valve bonnet as the valve is opened.